Q: When does the course start?

 Q: How many hours of class time a week should I expect?

 A: PCM’s classes are every Wednesday afternoon, from 2:15 to 6:00pm.
 There are also three Intensive Weeks during the year, with full-day classes, Monday through Friday.

 Q: Can I apply for just one term?

 A: Yes, you can apply for just one term.

 Q: What are the Intensive Weeks?

-A: The Intensive Weeks are week-long sessions designed for those who can only attend classes for short periods, as those who are already working for ecclesiastical organizations all over the world.
-You can enroll to just one or more of the Intensive Weeks, in accordance to your possibility to travel.
+A: The Intensive Weeks are week-long sessions designed for those who can only attend classes for short periods of time, as well as for people who are already working for ecclesiastical organizations all over the world.
+You can enroll in just one, or more, of the Intensive Weeks, depending on your availability and travel options.
 Each Intensive Week covers different material.

 Q: How does the selection process work?